LonesomePowerCoder/Udacity_Capstone_Starbucks/README.md

 Q2.
 What is the probability of completing an offer w/o viewing based on user and offer characteristics?

+For both questions, a machine learning model is trained and afterwards tested against unknown data.

 # Discussion of the expected solution

+The workflow is as follows:

+Pre-Calculations:

+1. Data import
+2. Data processing
+3. Data modelling
+4. Hyper-parameter tuning
+5. Depositing pre-calculated models (pickle files)

+The web app

+The user of the web app is required to select between Q1 and Q2.
+Then, he or she can calculate probabilities for either of those questions.
+The results allow the user to indicate, which customer group should be adressed by offers and which not.

 # Metrics with justification